Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Methodology

 where $K$ is the number of trees and $\ell_k(x)$ is the leaf containing $x$ in tree $k$.
 A synthetic draw from the CWFS approximation is:

 where $h=(h_1,\ldots,h_{d_W})$ is a component-wise bandwidth derived from Silverman's rule \citep{Silverman1986} scaled by a tuning constant, and $\odot$ denotes elementwise multiplication.
+Although the GRF is fitted component-wise, sampling resamples \emph{complete} observed vectors $W_{I_j}$ through a single shared index $I_j$, so the empirical cross-component dependence of $W$ is preserved before the small component-wise kernel perturbation is added.
 Systematic resampling \citep{Douc2005} replaces independent multinomial draws to reduce variance.
 The Monte Carlo estimator of $J(x)$ based on $n$ CWFS draws is denoted $\hat{J}_n(x)$.